-I’m anything but a normal pizza eater.
-Sure I like the occasion cheese pizza but i’m more interested in tossing on lots of nontraditional toppings like, caramelized onions, feta cheese, sun-dried tomatoes, and sautéed spinach.
+I’m anything but a regular pizza eater.
+Sure I like the occasion cheese pizza, but I’m more interested in tossing on lots of non-traditional toppings like caramelized onions, feta cheese, sun-dried tomatoes, and sautéed spinach.

 Eggs and basil pesto are a match made in heaven.
 Sunday mornings, I like to fold in a teaspoon of homemade basil pesto in with my scrambled eggs.
 And when you place freshly cracked eggs and pesto on a homemade pizza crust and top it with fresh slices of mozzarella cheese the pizza gods sit back in their thrones and smile because they know you did it right.

 Okay, so let’s talk ingredients.
 Sautéed mushrooms.
-This is totally your call.
-We LOVE quick sautéed mushrooms with a pinch of salt and pepper and I go a little gaga over the way they make this breakfast pizza all sorts of amazing.
+This is entirely your call.
+We LOVE quick sautéed mushrooms with a pinch of salt and pepper, and I go a little gaga over the way they make this breakfast pizza all sorts of amazing.
 I know that not everyone obsesses over mushrooms the way I do and if that’s the case for you, swap it out with roasted bell peppers or anything else you love.
 Next, comes the basil pesto.
-We made this on Wednesday and I promised you guys a recipe that’s well worth it was on it’s way.
+We made this on Wednesday, and I promised you guys a recipe that’s well worth it was on its way.

 Basil pesto is one of the easiest things ever to make.
 It’s just a little olive oil, basil, parmesan cheese, lemon juice, pine nuts, and I like to add in a teaspoon of lemon zest to help brighten everything up.
 You could use store-bought pesto, but kids, this recipe needs a pesto that SHINES.
 The better the pesto, the better the pizza.